PierluT/Progetto-CPAC/README.md

 * Musical composition and sound design
 ## Abstract
-An artistic installation that enables children to play and discover music feelings and sensations through interaction and visualization.
+Seasonal Woodland is an artistic installation that enables children to play and discover music feelings and sensations through interaction and visualization.
+The main aspect of the project is the music knowledge model that the kid builds himself from the interaction with the installation.

+The aim of the Seasonal Wood is that the children is, at the same time, an artist and a music composer with only one simple motion,that is hit the board with a stick.
+Based on wich stick the kid chooses to strike the board, he/she will listen and see different effects, that will learn him/her something about music basic concepts.

 ## Description
 Seasonal Woodland is thought to be an artistic installation following a full-fledged conversational model, involving sound and visual interaction.
 The target audience are children (of at least 4 years old) and the learning curve is zero, as the only requested action is that of hitting a wooden board with two different sticks, which will change the entire auditive and visive scenario.